Deformation theory of parabolic representation pairs: Introduction

 over the multiple flag variety $\mathrm{FL}(r,\mathbf{d})$, whose fiber $R(\Gamma,G;\mathbf{P}):=f_2^{-1}(\mathbf{P})$ over a point $\mathbf{P}\in\mathrm{FL}(r,\mathbf{d}) $ is called the \textbf{relative representation variety} of type $\mathbf{P}$.
 A significant difference from the parabolic representation variety is that the gauge group preserving the relative representation variety is the intersection $\bigcap\mathbf{P}$ of all parabolic groups in $\mathbf{P}$.
 Since, in general, $\bigcap\mathbf{P}$ is non-reductive, the classical GIT does not apply to the construction of the corresponding moduli spaces.
 A natural approach to resolving this issue is to apply non-reductive GIT, as developed in \cite{bdh,bd,bk}.

-The local properties of the classical representation variety and character variety (for varieties of arbitrary dimension) have been investigated by many authors.
-Among the most notable results are those of Goldman and Millson \cite{gm}, who studied the complete local ring $\widehat{\mathbb{O}}_\rho$ at a point $\rho$ in the representation variety, which pro-represents the functor of deformations of $\rho$.
+The local properties of the classical representation variety and character variety (for a variety of arbitrary dimension and a real algebraic Lie group) have been investigated by many authors.
+Among the most notable results are those of Goldman and Millson \cite{gm}, who studied the complete local ring $\widehat{\mathbb{O}}_\rho$ at a point $\rho$ in the representation variety for a compact K\"{a}hler manifold, which pro-represents the functor of deformations of $\rho$.
 In particular, they showed that it admits a quadratic presentation, and similar results were obtained by Nadel for the moduli space of flat bundles \cite{n}.
-Eyssidieux and Simpson constructed a functorial mixed Hodge structure on $\widehat{\mathbb{O}}_\rho$ when $\rho$ corresponds to a variation of Hodge structures \cite{es}.
-Lef\`{e}vre further developed the Eyssidieux--Simpson framework using mixed Hodge diagrams and methods of $L_\infty$-algebras \cite{lef}.
-Pridham studied the deformation theory of representations of the algebraic fundamental group \cite{p1,p2}.
+Later, Eyssidieux and Simpson constructed a functorial mixed Hodge structure on $\widehat{\mathbb{O}}_\rho$ when $\rho$ corresponds to a variation of Hodge structures \cite{es}.
+Lef\`{e}vre further developed the Eyssidieux--Simpson framework using mixed Hodge diagrams and methods of $L_\infty$-algebras, and extended Eyssidieux--Simpson's result to the case of smooth quasi-projective variety when $\rho$ has finite image \cite{lef}.
+Pridham studied the deformation theory of representations of the algebraic fundamental group \cite{p1,p2}, and construct mixed Hodge structures on real schematic homotopy types of complex quasi-projective varieties, giving mixed Hodge structures on their homotopy groups and pro-algebraic fundamental groups \cite{p3}.

 In this paper, we focus on the local behavior of the parabolic representation pair variety and the relative representation variety.
 First, we compute their Zariski tangent spaces and tangent quadratic cones.
 This leads to the following theorem.